-- 8 ounces udon noodles or Chinese wheat noodles
+- 8 ounces udon or soba, preferably whole-grain

-- 2 cups fresh green beans, trimmed and cut in half,
+- 2 cups fresh green beans, trimmed and cut in half (see Note)

-- 2 to 3 scallions, cut into 1-inch-long segments
+- 3 to 4 scallions, white and green parts cut into 1-inch-long segments

 - Freshly ground pepper to taste

-Meanwhile, heat the vegetable oil and 1 teaspoon of the sesame oil in a wok or stir-fry pan.
-Add the coleslaw, green beans, and 1/4 cup of the liquid from the baby corn.
-Cover and steam for 5 minutes.
+- Meanwhile, heat the safflower oil, broth, or water and 1 teaspoon of the sesame oil (if desired) in a stir-fry pan.
+Add the cabbage, broccoli, and green beans.
+Cover and cook for 2 to 3 minutes.

-Add the baby corn and scallions and stir-fry over medium-high heat for 5 minutes or until the vegetables are all just tender-crisp, adding just enough liquid from the baby corn to keep the bottom of the pan moist.
+- Add the mushrooms, if desired, and scallions and stir-fry over medium-high heat for 5 minutes or until the vegetables are just tender-crisp.
+Add a small amount of vegetable broth or water, just enough to keep the pan moist.